Alexander Thom: Archaeoastronomical speculations

-The last was written with his son Archie, after they carried out a detailed survey of the Carnac stones from 1970–1974.
+The last was written with his son Archie, after they carried out a detailed survey of the Carnac stones from 1970 to 1974.

 Thom's ideas met with resistance from the archaeological community but were welcomed amongst elements of 1960s counter-culture.
 Along with Gerald Hawkins' new interpretation of Stonehenge as an astronomical 'computer' (see Archaeoastronomy and Stonehenge), Thom's theories were adopted by numerous enthusiasts for 'the lost wisdom of the ancients' and became commonly associated with pseudoscience.

 Later life

 In 1975, his wife, Jeanie died.
 In 1981 he underwent an eye operation and in 1982 he broke a femur falling on ice.
 He continued to write papers and undertook interviews and correspondence using a dictaphone with the assistance of audio typist, Hilda Gustin.
 He moved in with his daughter Beryl in 1983 in Banavie.
 Registered as blind, he concluded a final book Stone Rows and Standing Stones, a 557 page tome published posthumously with the assistance of Aubrey Burl in 1990.
 Thom died on 7 November 1985 at Fort William hospital, aged 91.
 His body was buried near Ayr.

 Alexander Thom is survived by his daughter Beryl Austin, and his grandchildren.

 His son Archie survived him, but died ten years later, in 1995, from a brain tumour.